This article was last updated on January 31

 Extra $300 Unemployment under Lost Wages Assistance (LWA) program

-FEMA has approved UIA’s application for Lost Wages Assistance (LWA) funding which will provide an additional $300 per week to Michiganders who are unemployed due to COVID-19.
-Claimants whose current weekly benefit amount (WBA) is at least $100 will receive the additional $300 per week retroactive to the week ending August 1, 2020.
-If you are already receiving unemployment benefits, you do not need to do anything additional to qualify for this payment at this time.
-Continue to certify bi-weekly as you normally would.
-Please do not contact Customer Service regarding your LWA payment.
-Check your MiWAM account for information on the status of your claim.
+The Michigan DOL/UIA has completed paying out on the Lost Wages Assistance (LWA) program which provided an additional $300 per week to Michiganders who are unemployed due to COVID-19.
+Claimants whose current weekly benefit amount (WBA) is at least $100 received the additional $300 per week retroactive to the week ending August 1, 2020.

 The new Lost Wages program however does cut the federal benefit ($600 FPUC) in half for Michiganders since the state cannot afford to boost the benefit by the additional $100 state contribution requested by Trump.